ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

 - Sponsor me on GitHub: [@ahdinosaur](https://github.com/sponsors/ahdinosaur)
 - Subscribe to me on YouTube, to encourage me to live-code Blinksy: [@Make_with_Mikey](https://www.youtube.com/channel/UCRNri_xZGzROcxGcAYkOhpA)

-Thanks for giving me your attention.
+Thanks for sharing your attention with me.
 Have a good one. 💜